 - The 2018 Annual Meeting was held on May 31st, 2018.

 - Some shareholders requested a name-change for the company from "Eurasian" to better reflect its current activities.
-It was decided that for the time being a name-change would not add anything to the company and could possibly confuse shareholders.
+It was decided that a name-change would not add anything to the company and could possibly confuse shareholders.
 It may be decided later.

 - Fifteening's contribution to Eurasian, including payment of all Eurasian's costs and overheads, was Eur 80'000 in 2018 (Eur 70,000 in 2017).

 - For the new “Kicktouring” project, we are still defining the business model.
 The slow-travel sector should have a strong future.
-We forecast first license contributions to Eurasian in 2019.
+We forecast first license contributions from Kicktouring to Eurasian in 2019.

 - Eurasian’s debt is now down to Eur 250,000.
-Licensee revenues will be used to reduce debt, to cover the costs and overheads of operating Eurasian, to support licensees, to accrue dividends, and to purchase discounted share-blocks from shareholders.
+Licensee revenues will be used to reduce debt, to cover the costs and overheads of operating Eurasian, to support licensees, to accrue dividends, and to purchase discounted share-blocks from shareholders when available.

 - Fifteening users: we estimate that there are now about 1,000,000 Fifteening users worldwide, divided between paying corporate users and non-paying private users (many of these will hopefully convince their employer to become a paying corporate user).
 We have also encouraged some charities to use Fifteening Social Tools for free because this is useful promotion for Fifteening.